 ➲ To the Milos Highlights Tour by e-bike*

-Due to Sarakiniko’s central location near the two larger towns of Adamas and Plaka, there are several good accommodation options just a 5-10 minute drive away.
-Here are our personal recommendations for accommodation not far from Sarakiniko Beach.
-Click on the links from Booking.com* to see prices and availability:
+Thanks to Sarakiniko’s central location near the two larger towns of Adamas and Plaka, there are several good accommodation options just a 5–10-minute drive away.
+Here are our personal recommendations for places to stay near Sarakiniko Beach.
+Click on the Booking.com* links to view prices and availability:

-• My Suite Milos* – tried and tested by us and found to be great!
+- My Suite Milos* – tried and tested, and found to be great!

-• Sarakiniko Rooms* – located directly on the access road to Sarakiniko
+- Sarakiniko Rooms* – located right on the access road to Sarakiniko

-There are no restaurants in the immediate vicinity of Sarakiniko.
-Occasionally, a simple canteen is said to operate in the parking lot of Sarakiniko during the high season.
-The nearest taverns and cafés are located in the villages of Triovasalos (tip: Karodromos) or Adamas.
+There are no dining options in the immediate vicinity of Sarakiniko.
+Occasionally, a simple canteen is said to operate at the Sarakiniko parking lot during the high season.
+The nearest taverns and cafés are located in the towns of Triovasalos (Tip: Karodromos) or Adamas.
 For a coffee break with a magnificent view, we recommend the Oasis Canteen in the beautiful fishing village of Mandrakia, just 10 minutes from Sarakiniko.

 After visiting Sarakiniko, we recommend a detour to the fishing village of Mandrakia, just 10 minutes away.
 The circular pier with its colorful Milos boathouses is charming and worth a short walk.

-For a quick snack, head to the Monk Cafe in Trypiti.
-Here you can enjoy not only a cool freddo, but also delicious mini pancakes and ice cream.
-From here, you can also visit the catacombs of Milos, the ancient theater, and the Milos boathouses of Klima.
+For a quick snack, check out the Monk Cafe in Trypiti.
+Here you can enjoy not only a refreshing freddo but also delicious mini pancakes and ice cream.
+From here, you can also visit the Catacombs of Milos, the ancient theater, and the Milos boat houses in Klima.

-➝ For more travel tips on Milos and the neighboring islands, click here: Cyclades Islands Overview
+➝ Get more travel tips on Milos and the neighboring islands here: Cyclades Islands Overview

 *Support our blog Greece-Moments